Vet Internal Medicine for Cats & Dogs

 Neurology is a branch of veterinary internal medicine covering conditions of the brain and spinal cord as well as neuromuscular dysfunction.
 Some of the most common neurological disorders in dogs and cats include seizures, IVDD, and tumors.

-If your animal requires diagnoses or care for neurologic conditions that are beyond the scope of our experienced veterinarians, we will be happy to refer you to an animal internal medicine specialist or veterinary neurologist near Delaware County.
+If your animal requires diagnoses or care for neurologic conditions that are beyond the scope of our experienced veterinarians, we will be happy to refer you to an animal internal medicine specialist or veterinary neurologist near Morton.
 Our vets will work closely with your specialist to ensure that your pet receives the best treatment possible.

 Your pet's health is our highest priority.